Clearcycle App

 2024

+To combat this, I aimed to make the recycling process easier and more accessible to the average person.
 My work included leading surveys, user interviews, and comprehensive research.
 I conducted an in-depth competitive analysis along with establishing an affinity diagram, storyboards, and an MVP.
 Branding as well as wireframing and the ultimate prototype were also completed.
-In the end I developed a user-friendly app that promotes recycling habits, simplifies item identification, and integrates a cohesive visual identity to engage users effectively.
+Final prototype can be viewed here

 Results showed a need for clearer recycling guidance, with many unsure of what’s recyclable and desiring greater impact awareness to encourage consistent habits.

-By crafting storyboards I could visually map out user interactions with the app, illustrating key steps in the user journey.
-These storyboards served to identify potential pain points and areas of confusion, allowing me to address them early in the design process.
-By simulating real-world scenarios, such as a user scanning an item to check recyclability or know what's hazardous, the storyboards helped to reinforce core app concepts.
-This approach ensured that the design aligned with user expectations and highlighted opportunities to enhance usability.
+By crafting storyboards I could visualize user interactions with the app, illustrating key steps in the user journey.
+These storyboards served to identify potential pain points and areas of confusion, allowing me to address them early on.

-For app prioritization, I applied the MoSCoW method to carefully define the scope of the MVP and ensure it addressed the most critical user needs.
-Key features, such as item identification, user accounts, and local recycling information, were prioritized as Must-Haves to solve the primary pain points identified during research.
-Additional features, including a rewards system to incentivize recycling behavior, were categorized as Could-Have for future iterations.
-This approach allowed the initial design to remain focused and practical while laying the groundwork for future enhancements that could further enrich the user experience.
+I applied the MoSCoW method to carefully define the scope of the MVP and ensure it addressed the most critical user needs.
+Key features, such as item identification, were prioritized as Must-Haves to solve the primary pain points identified during research.

 Wireframes to Prototype